ElephantVoices' Gorongosa project

-Gorongosa National Park, Mozambique, is the location of ElephantVoices' latest elephant monitoring and conservation project.
+Gorongosa National Park, in Sofala Province, Mozambique, is the location of ElephantVoices' latest elephant monitoring and conservation project.
 In 2011 ElephantVoices was invited to Gorongosa to assess the elephants and to begin a process of habituation so that encounters between elephants and visitors can be peaceful.
 Habituating elephants to tourist vehicles is important because without income earned from visitors, this beautiful, biodiverse habitat cannot be protected.
 With today's pressure on natural resources, and ivory poaching at a new peak, ensuring the survival of Gorongosa is imperative.

 Understanding and respecting the signals of elephants